-If you plan to grow something like flowers or vegetables and it’s still cold outside you can start growing them in your home.
+If you plan to grow something like flowers or vegetables and it is cold outside you can start growing them in your home.
 This video shows you three ways to use old plastic lemonade or soda bottles to make self-watering planters.

 You will need: